trpc-group/trpc-go/docs/user_guide/framework_conf.md

   # Required, list of called services
   service:
     - # Callee service name
-      # If pb is used, the callee must be be consistent with the service name deifned in pb
+      # If pb is used, the callee must be be consistent with the service name defined in pb
       # Fill in at least one name and callee, if it is empty, use the name field
       callee: String
       # callee service name, Commonly used for service discovery